Civil Air Search and Rescue Association - Manitoba |

 SAREX Harvest: GPS Waypoints and Posturing Leg 1 of the CLASeptember 1, 2007: This SAREX had two goals:

-After theory and general discussion of homer operations on both the ground and in the air, teams drove off to view and understand the location of a known ELT on their Lil' Helpers in three coordinates: before, parallel and past along country roads.
+As can be seen by the plot over the proposed route, deviations exist beginning prior to the first leg of the CLA and throughout the mission.
+Improvements in accuracy may be made by ensuring the GPS scale is set to .3NM especially while ONSAR and preferably enroute also.
+Equipment familiarity is paramount in executing a good plot.
+The team did find the three targests (combinos) as can be seen on the track plot circles for the NOCL.
+From this initial plot, Zone crews will work out improvements in developing gps waypoint staging coordinates that will correctly align the search aircraft with leg one of the CLA.
+Good work by Search CD Ken Fox who took the overnight relay information, setup the waypoints on Ozi and guided the team mission to the targets.
+Ground Homing Course: Col. COB Zone 1 InvitationalAugust 18, 2007: ![]() After theory and general discussion of homer operations on both the ground and in the air, teams drove off to view and understand the location of a known ELT on their Lil' Helpers in three coordinates: before, parallel and past along country roads.
 Mary Ritchie, Clarence McGlaughlin and Garry Gerrard acted as markers and checkpoints.
 After debriefing, crews were assigned to find a hidden ELT enroute Winnipeg by both air (Gerry Roehr's team) and by ground (Peter Banman, Chuck Wilson's and George Norberg's teams).
 Successful quick detection and recovery confirmed the technique again.
 Zone 2's Assistance Team of Mary Ritchie, Sheri Briggs, Garry Gerrard, George Norberg, Clarence McGlaughlin and Kevin Choy thank Zone 1's Chuck Wilson, Gerry Roehr, Kris Buschau-Lapointe, Peter Banman, Roland Biber, and Al Fraser for coming to Zone 2 and sharing Cob's technique.
 WESTERN CANADA SAREX: Prince Albert Zone 2 CASARAMAN DelegationAugust 11, 2007:

 Team Zone 2 of Navigator Garry Gerrard, Spotter/Navigator Mary Ritchie, Spotter/Navigator Gord Foote and Kevin Choy participated on the weekend long SAREX in beautiful, friendly Prince Albert, Saskatchewan.
 Spotter Clarence McGlaughlin remained on standby for Team Zone 2 while Spotter Sam Spink stood-by for participation with Team Zone 5.
 In last minute changes due to WX, Navigator Fred Eshpeter briefed and supplied Team Zone 2 and remained on standby as Nav for Team Zone 5.
 Two day SAREX's were executed that involved a CLA and a Sector.
 In SAREX Candle Lake to the NE of CYPA WX lowered to below search visibility at CSP/LKP leading the team to open one of three sealed envelopes for retasking to SAREX Lake Emma.
 With improving WX, the team was successful in determining and locating the targets of a cream coloured Norseman and blue and silver C-185 on floats within 9 minutes of CSP.
 Team Zone 2: Left to Right Garry Gerrard, Mary Ritchie, Gord Foote (missing Kevin) photo: C. Demchuk/Regina